-Sometimes a headache can signal a malign physiological issue.
+Sometimes a headache can signal an emergency physiological issue.
 For example, an aneurysm, meningitis, strokes, neurological tumours, and various other systematic illnesses.

-In the majority of cases, headaches are the first sign of something lacking in the human body.
-Such as a vitamin deficiency, lack of sleep, or an imbalanced diet.
-Headaches also signify and are often the effect of psychological issues such as depression and anxiety.
+In the majority of cases, headaches are the first sign of something lacking in the human body such as a vitamin deficiency, lack of sleep, or an imbalanced diet.
+Headaches also correlate with psychological issues such as depression and anxiety.